 6. What do we bring to a session?

 Everyone will always get a "gear list" at the beginning of the session outlining what special gear will be required.
-Most often this involves closed toe shoes, a water bottle, a hat, a jacket, etc.
+Most often this involves closed toe shoes, a water bottle, a hat, a jacket, etc. We always have extra water bottles and snacks if you forget!

 7. Where do we go to the bathroom during a session?